charlietharas/stuyhacksx-chatbot/README.md

     python train.py -f filename.csv -u user#1234 -save_dir save/filepath
 To view the full list of flags, run `python train.py --help` or see our wiki!

-This model also supports the use of [TensorDash](https://github.com/CleanPegasus/TensorDash)via the addition of your TensorDash password and email with the `--tensordash_email EMAIL` and `--tensordash_password PASSWORD`flags.
+This model also supports the use of [TensorDash](https://github.com/CleanPegasus/TensorDash) via the addition of your TensorDash password and email with the `--tensordash_email EMAIL` and `--tensordash_password PASSWORD`flags.
 The project's default name is 'Chatbot'.
 For debugging or analyzing additional features of the data, consider adding the `--feature_analysis` flag, and further customizing that with `--words`.

 Note that exported files may be relatively large, often ranging around 150-400MB in size *per checkpoint.*

 ## Executing the Bot